 The Mısır Apartments are located very close to where the Jules Kanzler Photo Studio was once based, but on the right-hand side of Istiklal Street (if you approach from Tünel Square).
 The building was built in 1870 and is a masterpiece by the Armenian architect Hovsep Aznavuryan.
 It was called Egyptian because it was built for the Egyptian Khedive Abbas II Helmy, who sometimes stayed here during his visits to Istanbul.
 Later, the building was divided among the heirs of the Khedive and turned into a dwelling for multiple owners.
 From then onwards, it began to be used for living spaces and offices.
 Among the residents were dentists, an antiquarian, a tailor and even the well-known Turkish poet Mehmet Âkif Ersoy.
 There were also the Russian émigré sculptor Iraida Barry (Ираида Барри, 1899–1980) and her husband Albert Barry, who worked as a dentist.
 While living in Crimea as a child, Iraida was interested in painting and planned to attend Imperial Academy of Arts of the Russian Empire.
 After the events of the Russian revolution of 1917, however, Iraida Barry settled in Istanbul, where she took part in at least one exhibition of the Union of Russian Painters in Constantinople, studied at Sanayi-i Nefise Mektebi (Imperial School of Fine Arts), took an active part in the Galatasaray exhibitions, and presented her works in Paris.
 Iraida not only lived at the Mısır Apartments, but also used parts of its terrace as her studio.
 She is now remembered as one of the first female sculptors of the Turkish Republic, and many of her works are held by the İstanbul State Art and Sculpture Museum.

 A little further down the street, you can see Galatasaray High School (Galatasaray Lisesi), the oldest high school in Turkey.
 In the early 1920s, several exhibitions of famous Ottoman artists took place in this building – exhibitions were held every year in July-August until 1951, and they were an important event in the cultural life of Istanbul.
-Since some of these exhibitions were described in detail in the Russian newspapers published in Istanbul, there is every reason to believe that they were visited not only by Russian journalists, but also by painters from the Russian Empire.
-This seems even more likely as some of these painters cultivated a rather close friendship with the widely known Turkish painters Ibrahim Çallı and Namık Ismail.
+Since some of these exhibitions were described in detail in the Russian newspapers published in Istanbul, there is every reason to believe that they were visited by many émigrés from the former Russian Empire.
+Some of them, especially émigré painters and sculptors who cultivated a rather close friendship with the widely known Turkish painters Ibrahim Çallı and Namık Ismail, even participated.